RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - they receive fixed salaries
   - Process of legislation making
     - draft laws are introduced into parliament and debated, passed and then assented to by the monarch or their representative.
-      - Queen’s representative in the Commonwealth jurisdiction is the Governor-General,
+      - Queen's representative in the Commonwealth jurisdiction is the Governor-General,
         - States = Governor,
         - Territories = Administrator.
   - Rules of statutory Interpretation
-    - guidelines for interpreting parliament’s statutes
+    - guidelines for interpreting parliament's statutes
   - Political parties
     - Parliament is comprised of these
     - power determined by election